 Day 2 – Green

 This day is dedicated to Goddess Brahmacharini, the unmarried form of Goddess Durga, with green being the colour of the day.
-Green stands for nature, growth, and energy.
+People wear green coloured clothes on this day, a colour that symbolises nature, growth and fertility. it’s a colour that exudes royalty, authority and security.

 Day 3- Grey

 Mata Chandraghanta, the third incarnation of Goddess Durga, is worshipped on this day.
-The day is associated with the colour Grey, which symbolizes the zeal and determination to destroy evil.
+The day is associated with the colour Grey, which symbolises the zeal and determination to destroy evil.
+This is a subtle colour which balances all kinds of emotions and keeps the person grounded.

 My saree is once again a Banarsi in a rich shade of Orange with Goldwork all over.
 It is one of my recent purchases.